bartvanhoey/AbpFacebookRegistration/abpio/SetupFacebookRegistrationWithEmailVerification.md

-## Setup Facebook Registration and Email Confirmation on User Registration
+## Facebook Registration and Email Confirmation on User Registration

 ## Introduction

 In this article, I will show you first how to set up **Facebook registration** in an **ABP Framework** application.
-Thereafter how to get a user who registered with **Facebook** verified by email.
+Afterwards, I will show you how this **Facebook** registered user gets verified by email.

 The best way to follow along is to start from scratch and start with the article [Setup Email Confirmation on User Registration](https://community.abp.io/articles/setup-email-confirmation-on-user-registration-q0vgxang) as it serves as the base for this article.
 Alternatively, you can clone the [repository](https://github.com/bartvanhoey/AbpUserVerificationByEmail) of the project.